rodekruis/CommunityRisk/README.md

 * Paste the content from robomongo_input/dashboard_input.json in this newly created document and save.

 * Postgres - Download and install the database software PostgresQL (AND the PostGIS extension, which should be included in the download, but checked during installation) through https://www.postgresql.org/download/.
-* Once set up, create a database called 'profiles' and a user called 'profiles' with password [ASK US].
+* Once set up, create a database called 'profiles' and a user called 'profiles' and choose a password

 ```
 $ sudo -u postgres createuser -P profiles